pkurremula/cloud-recipes/docker/shell-tool/README.md

 # Go Docker Container

-A hello world app written in Go and used to build an container image for used in some of the Docker, Kubernetes, and Helm recipes.
+An image can be used to create a shell session within a Kubernetes cluster for testing and troubleshooting.
+It is still a work-in-progress, hope to add more tools.

 ## Setup